 Fireplaces also come in many shapes and sizes.
 For a craftsman touch, a stone fireplace can make a space complete.
 In a more elegant setting, sleek gas fireplaces provide a poised statement piece.
 Both fireplaces and fire pits allow for fun flexibility in creating your outdoor oasis.
-Fire pits, and fireplaces alike, are a great way to get those you love gathered around together, distracted from technology, and enjoying the tranquility of the outdoors.
+Away from technology, fire pits, and fireplaces alike, are a great way to get those you love gathered together to enjoy the tranquility of the outdoors.

 Breaking Down Barriers

 Look for more new homes to blur the lines between inside and outside this year.
-In the , for example, many of the builders offer homes with pocket sliding doors that recede into the wall, seamlessly blending the home’s great room with an outdoor covered lanai to create one large indoor/outdoor area for entertaining.
+For example, in the many of the builders offer homes with pocket sliding doors that recede into the wall.
+This feature seamlessly blends the home’s great room with an outdoor covered lanai to create one large indoor/outdoor area for entertaining.

-The addition of sliding glass doors in the master suite also provides home-owners with the option of welcoming in the breeze and waking up to a view.
-The glass option allows owners the ability to close off harsh weather without sacrificing warm natural light.
-The increased visibility and light grants openness making your home feel much larger than its actual square footage.
+The addition of sliding glass doors in the master suite also provides home-owners with the option of welcoming in the breeze, and waking up to a view.
+In addition, the glass option allows owners the ability to close off harsh weather without sacrificing warm natural light.
+The increased visibility and light grants openness, making your home feel much larger than its actual square footage.